samiksome92/Scripts/README.md

 ## `desktopWikipedia.js`
 A simple user script to redirect mobile english wikipedia links to their desktop versions.
 The script replaces `*.m.wikipedia.org` with `*.wikipedia.org` in url to achieve this.

 ---

-## `dup.py`
-Check for and remove duplicate files.

-Checks for duplicate files in given directories using size comparison, hashing, and byte-by-byte comparison.
-By default it removes all duplicates it finds and outputs a list of deleted files.
-It can also be used to simply output the list of duplicates without deleting them.

-### Requirements
-- `tqdm`

-### Usage
-    dup [-h] [-r] [-f] [-n] [-o OUTPUT] dirs [dirs ...]

-positional arguments:

-    dirs                  Directories to search

-optional arguments:

-    -h, --help            show this help message and exit -r, --recursive       Search directories recursively
-    -f, --find            Only find duplicates.
-Don't delete them -n, --no_hash         Don't use any hashing
-    -o OUTPUT, --output OUTPUT
-                          Output file with list of duplicates

-If `--find` is not specified the duplicate files will be deleted. `--recursive` will search directories recursively to find files.
-Specify `--no_hash` to skip hashing and directly compare files.
-Unless `--output` is specified no output file will be written (The list of files will still be displayed on the terminal).

----